slgrobotics/turtlebot_create/README.md

 2. For a desktop operation I take full Turtlebot 3 source, remove all base-related nodes from the launch file.
 The removed topics are now published by the on-board Raspberry Pi, and I can run Cartographer, Navigation and other nodes on the desktop for full ROS2 experience.

-I've chosen not to create a fork from ROBOTIS-GIT Turtlebot 3 repository, but rather provide clear instructions and some files.
+I've chosen to create a fork from ROBOTIS-GIT Turtlebot 3 repository, and also provide here clear instructions and some files.
 It makes it easier to set up a fully functional Turtlebot from scratch.

 ## So, the steps are: